francheska-vicente/prey-predator-model/README.md

 4. `fixed-energy` → the initial energy all cows and coyotes have in the model; also the basis if the cow or coyote is no longer full
 5. `fixed-coyote-reproducing` → the probability that a coyote will reproduce
 6. `fixed-cow-reproducing` → the probability that a cow will reproduce

+The reproduction rate of cows are higher compared to coyotes with cattle having a 60-70% rate while coyotes only breed once every year ([Diskin, 2016](https://doi.org/10.1016/j.theriogenology.2016.04.052); [Tokar, 2001](https://animaldiversity.org/accounts/Canis_latrans/)).
+The values represented in the repdoction probability are based off of these studies made on coyotes and cattle.

 ## Things to Observe
 In the model, there are some things that we can observe: